hasanzu514/hasanzu514/README.md

 <br><br>

-- I'm currently a proposals and business development coordinator at ANDRITZ Hydro
+- I'm currently a process engineer in the mineral processing industry
-- I code as a hobby working on my own fun projects
+- I code as a hobby working on my own fun projects as well as projects related to my career.
+Check-out flowifylab.com
-- Right now I'm working on projects in Python, JS (React/Express) and VBA
 <br><br><br><br>